SkitCon/synth_gec_es/README.md

 These are just for me to record what needs to be done, especially as many of these problems are absolutely not trivial

-* First priority is completing the morphology dictionary, haven't been able to find anything exactly like what I want besides maybe scraping WordReference or Spanish Dictionary.
-Essentially, my goal is to to create a surface realization model for Spanish w/ a dictionary
-  * I'd like to avoid needing to scrape this entire thing myself, so I am leaning on existing dump parses of resources like Wikitionary
-  * Noun/pronoun/article/adjective/adverb morphology is *mostly* solvable with parsed Wikitionary dump, /tatuylonen/wiktextract has kindly already done this
-  * Wikitionary is missing mood and has inconsistent specificity of verb categories
-  * Verb categories (most complex) can most likely be generated from /ghidinelli/fred-jehle-spanish-verbs/
-  * Therefore, the data is there, just need to reconcile these two sources
-* Second priority is implementing decoding logic (incorrect sentence + labels -> corrected sentence)
+* First priority is implementing decoding logic (incorrect sentence + labels -> corrected sentence)
   * Getting this working correctly will allow finalization of label schema (at least for v1)
   * Current WIP features for this:
     * Determine *current* morphosyntactic categories, requirement for mutate to work correctly (e.g. need to be able to change mood while maintaing current time, person, and number)